mohsinalimat/FootballCoach-iOS/README.md

 # Football Coach for iOS
 An iOS Port of https://github.com/jonesguy14/footballcoach.

-**NOTE**: As of March 18, 2016, this repo is at a barely-working status.
+**NOTE**: As of March 19, 2016, this repo is at a barely-working status.
 Most of the vital Java code from the [CFBsimPack folder of FootballCoach](https://github.com/jonesguy14/footballcoach/tree/master/app/src/main/java/CFBsimPack) has been translated to Objective-C by hand.
-The app now runs if built, but it just doesn't do anything.
+The app now runs if built, and some app functions are now available.
+However, for the most part, the app is filled with poorly handled data, riddled with bugs, and doesn't have complete functionality.
 Please check back later to see if this project is in working condition.

 _The original README of FootballCoach is below._